crystal-ruby/pages/arm/overview.md

 So why learn assembler, after all, it's likely you spent your programmers life  avoiding it:

-  - Some things can not be expressed in Soml
+  - Some things can not be expressed in ruby
   - To speed things up.
   - To add cpu specific capabilities